 Adult Residential Services Program

-The Individual Life Styles (ILS) Program provides support to individuals who may or may not require 24 hr. supervision but choose to live on their own or with a roommate.
-Each individual maintains an individual lifestyle in the community and generally lives in their own apartment.
-There is a wide range of staffing support hours which is based on the needs of the individual.
+The Individual Life Styles (ILS) Program provides support to individuals who may or may not require 24-hour supervision, but choose to live on their own or with a roommate.
+Each individual maintains an individual lifestyle in the community and generally lives in their own apartment or home.
+There is a wide range of staffing support hours, which is based on the needs of the individual.
 Individual needs are met while independence, empowerment, and participation within the community are maximized.